Visa policy of Uzbekistan: Electronic visa (e-Visa)

 Uzbekistan introduced the system of electronic visas for a period of up to 30 days from 15 July 2018.
 A single or multiple entry visa is valid for 30 days.
-The cost of obtaining an e-Visa is 20 USD.
+The cost of obtaining an e-Visa is US$20.
 Travelers have to apply for the e-Visa for Uzbekistan at least three days in advance before their trip.

-e-Visa is available to the citizens of the following jurisdictions:
+e-Visa is available to the citizens of the following countries and territories: